What is a Magnet Hospital?

-Magnet hospitals have even been found to have fewer workplace accidents and nursing injuries than non-Magnet institutions, according to the ANCC.
+Magnet hospitals have even been found to offer safer work environments for staff than non-Magnet institutions, according to the National Center for Biotechnology Information.

-While the general public typically considers the quality of a hospital's doctors and surgeons when looking for high-quality care, it is often nurses who play the biggest role in patient outcomes, said Lisa Urban, associate chief nursing administrator at Southern New Hampshire University.
+While the general public typically considers the quality of a hospital's doctors and surgeons when looking for high-quality care, it is often nurses who play the biggest role in patient outcomes, said Dr. Lisa Urban, associate chief nursing administrator for nursing programs at Southern New Hampshire University.

 "Nurses are the front line of quality and safety," said Urban.
 "They're not only providing care, but are looking at all the players that are providing care, and making sure that patients are getting what they need, when they need it...In a Magnet hospital, the whole view of a nurse is to be a partner and to really lead the medical team."

 So what is Magnet status for hospitals, and how can becoming a Magnet-designated hospital impact the institution, its staff and its patients?

 Magnet status is the highest credential for nursing facilities in the United States and around the world.
 To be certified as a Magnet hospital, a medical facility must satisfy a set of criteria created by the ANCC to measure nursing excellence.
 According to the ANCC, Magnet status requirements include measures of:

 - Work environment